jundalisay/sp/content/en/research/kelvin/vortex/part-01.md

 Every other property of matter has similarly required an assumption of specific forces pertaining to the atom.

-It is easy (and as improbable—not more so) to assume whatever specific forces may be required in any portion of matter which possesses the “Wirbelbewegung,” as in a solid indivisible piece of matter;
+It is easy (and as improbable—not more so) to

+I assume that whatever forces in matter has the “Wirbelbewegung” as in a solid indivisible piece of matter.

 Hence, the Lucretius atom has no prima facie advantage over the Helmholtz atom.

-There is a hypothesis that all bodies are composed of vortex atoms in a perfect homogeneous liquid.
+**The hypothesis is that all bodies are composed of vortex atoms in a perfect homogeneous liquid.** *

+{{< n n="The error in Kelvin's hypothesis is to assume that the vortices were physical.
+In reality, the liquid vortices are called the gluon field that binds quarks that fluctuate in position.
+Instead of focusing on the solidity of atoms, Kelving focuses on the gas-mode of atoms since those gases form vortices.
+But this is the same error of Huygens that equated the aether to physical air" >}}

 Helmholtz witnessed a magnificent display of smoke-rings in Professor Tait’s lecture-room.

 It eliminated one  assumption required to explain the properties of matter on vortex atoms.

 Two smoke-rings were frequently seen to bound obliquely from one another.
 They shake violently from the effects of the shock.